gutsy-robot/website/content/home/about.md

 I am a senior undergraduate at IIT Delhi, with a deep interest in Robotics, Human-Robot Interaction and Computer Vision.
 I aim to design autonomous agents with cognitive capabilities that can interact with humans naturally.
 I want to apply my knowledge of Robotics and AI in conjunction with Human Ergonomics to design robots which can co-exist with humans.
 I am particularly interested in the problems of Human-Robot Interaction Design, Autonomous Driving and Robot Learning from Demonstration.

-I have had the good fortune of working with many amazing HRI researchers including Prof. Holly Yanco and Prof. Mary-Anne Williams.
+In the past, I have had the good fortune of working with many amazing HRI researchers including Prof. Holly Yanco and Prof. Mary-Anne Williams.
+For my senior thesis on Autonomous Driving, I have been working with Prof. Sunil Jha at IIT Delhi as part of the team DLive, IIT Delhi's contingent for the Mahindra Driverless Car Challenge.

 Outside of work, I am quite passionate about hiking and sports.